NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ### The Zoological Chain

-- **MAP — Eagle** — *The Vigilant Spotter.* Sees the entire territory from high above: big picture, friction points, and all players — including those invisible to others.
+- **MAP — Eagle** — *The Vigilant Spotter.* Sees the entire territory from high above: big picture, friction points, and all players—including those invisible to others.

 - **CHECK — Bloodhound** — *The Thorough Detective.* Sniffs out the truth by comparing what was said versus what was done to reveal hidden motives, true desires, and what is really wanted.

-- **JUDGE — Owl** — *The Wise Judge.* Evaluates what was violated, concealed, or ignored — and delivers the verdict on what must be addressed and what must not.
+- **JUDGE — Owl** — *The Wise Judge.* Evaluates what was violated, concealed, or ignored—and delivers the verdict on what must be addressed and what must not.

-- **DECIDE — Lion** — *The Strategic Leader.* Circles back to what Eagle saw, now armed with Owl's verdict, and makes the final call to solve the problem at its root.
+- **DECIDE — Lion** — *The Strategic Leader.* Circles back to what Eagle saw, now armed with Owl's verdict, and decides the full solution to the problem at its root—even if only part of that solution is yours to execute.

-- **ACT — Ant** — *The Diligent Doer.* Carries out the necessary work to make the solution a reality.
+- **ACT — Ant** — *The Diligent Doer.* Carries out the portion of the solution within your control.

-> Eagle sees the problem → Bloodhound verifies the details → Owl judges what's true → Lion decides how to solve what Eagle saw → Ant executes.
+> Eagle sees the problem → Bloodhound verifies the details → Owl judges what it means → Lion decides the solution → Ant executes what's yours to do.

 ---